Ije-le/llm-playground/README.md

 python -m newspaper --url=https://streetcarsuburbs.news/health-and-haircuts-college-park-resident-spreads-medical-awareness-through-barbershops/ -of=text | llm -m groq/openai/gpt-oss-120b "summarize this story in 3 paragraphs"
 ```

 YOUR EVALUATION HERE.
 Again, I find this to be an impressive summary.
-It compressed the salient parts of the story in just three paragraphs and gives a balanced insight.
+It compressed the salient parts of the story in just three paragraphs and gave balanced insight.

 ### Restructuring Information